nadams128/oatnet/README.md

 ## In the future, Oatnet + Oatnet-Server should:

+Tag an item to check weekly, get a report of all needed items
+Print a formatted table of everything in the database
 Support a variety of units through a dropdown box
-Print a formatted table of everything in the database
 Convert between units when different units are selected
 Have a responsive UI that adapts to various screen sizes
 Allow the user to open a panel to configure extra parameters for items, such as type, location, needed per week, etc.